GabrielJonatas/GabrielJonatas/README.md

 Você pode entrar em contato comigo pelo Linkedin https://www.linkedin.com/in/gabriel-jonatas-035078160

 Hi!
 I’m Gabriel.
-I'm working to make a transiction from the path that i would become an engineer to become a new Dev :D
+I'm working to make a transiction from the path i was taken to become an engineer, changing to become a new Dev :D

 For now, i'm interest in programming and solve problems.